 To address these challenges, ReadyNation members across the country are stepping forward calling for the kinds of evidence-based initiatives that increase high school graduation rates, improve health, and reduce crime and drug use.
 In media writings, speeches, testimonies before legislatures and in meetings with legislators and other government officials, ReadyNation members are explaining the workforce and economic benefits of research-based investments across the age span that help children become productive adults, starting in early childhood.

-John Pepper, heir to Brad Butler as a former Chairman and CEO of Procter & Gamble, continues the tradition of leadership as a national advocate and chair of ReadyNation’s CEO Task Force.
-As he often points out, in addition to the dollars-and-cents wisdom of investments in early childhood, they are “the social, moral and economic imperative of our time.”
+John Pepper, heir to Brad Butler as a former Chairman and CEO of Procter & Gamble, continues the tradition of leadership as a national advocate and co-chair of ReadyNation’s CEO Task Force (the other co-chairs are Jack Brennan, former CEO of Vanguard, and Jim Zimmerman, former CEO of Macy’s).
+As Pepper often points out, in addition to the dollars-and-cents wisdom of investments in early childhood, they are “the social, moral and economic imperative of our time.”
 Another national leader, Roy J. Bostock, Vice Chairman of the Board of Delta Air Lines and former Chair of Yahoo!
 Inc., emphasizes, “As a Republican and a business leader, my primary focus is bottom-line results.
 I care about solutions that work – the kind of policies that transcend ideology.
 That’s why I’m a proud member of ReadyNation, an organization that advocates for bipartisan, research-based solutions that are proven winners.”
 Robert Dugger, a ReadyNation founder, former hedge fund partner, and ReadyNation’s Advisory Board chair, explains the priority this way, “Ready-for-life young adults are the most important product our society produces.
 Without them there is no future.
 An evidence-based investment that increases the success prospects for one parent and one child, increases prospects for generations.”

 ReadyNation is the result of a summer 2003 conference-call decision by James Heckman, a University of Chicago economics professor and Nobel Prize winner; Arthur Rolnick, former Federal Reserve Bank of Minnesota research director; and Rob Dugger.
 In that call, they discussed the roles each could play to increase public awareness of the investment urgency and high economic returns on sound early childhood programs, and decided to support the organization of a working group to rigorously discuss the investment returns on specific programs.